Trades & Labor Arkansas (AR) Rank #49 of 50

 90th Percentile $84,168

 The largest employment areas for electricians in Arkansas include Little Rock, Fort Smith, Fayetteville, and Springdale.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Electrician in Arkansas